 The Pep Band plays for basketball and football games.
 Students who elect Pep Band for credit are graded on an S/U basis.
 Please contact Prof. Kevin Champagne at (518) 442-4192 or email@example.com.

-The University at Albany is starting a marching band for the fall 2013 semester.
-The band will be open to all UAlbany students, even if you have never played an instrument before.
-The Marching Great Danes will perform at all football home games.
+The University at Albany started a marching band in the fall 2013 semester.
+The band is open to all UAlbany students, even if you have never played an instrument before.
+The Marching Great Danes perform at all football home games.
 We are hoping to grow the Marching Great Danes into the true spirit of Albany and we need you!
-Click here to fill out a interest form so we can begin preparing.
-You can also contact Band Director Kevin Champagne at email@example.com.
+Click here to fill out a interest form.
+You can also contact Band Director Kevin Champagne at firstname.lastname@example.org.

 A Mus 184—University Jazz Ensemble

 The University Jazz Ensemble is open to all students regardless of major.
 Auditions are held during the first week of each semester.
 You may elect Jazz Ensemble as a course and receive one credit per semester, but you may also participate for no credit.
 Students majoring in Music may use Jazz Ensemble to fulfill ensemble requirements beyond the core.
 Please contact Prof. David Hosley at (518) 442-4192 or email@example.com.

 The University-Community Symphony Orchestra is open to all students regardless of major.
 You may elect Orchestra as a course and receive one credit per semester, but you may also participate for no credit.
 Students majoring in Music may use Orchestra as an ensemble to fulfill either core requirements or ensemble requirements beyond the core.
 Enthusiasts from the community also participate.
 Auditions are held at the beginning of each semester, but the auditions are generally for purposes of placement within the section.
 Repertory includes standard and contemporary works.
 Please contact Prof. Christopher David Neubert at (518) 583-0969 or firstname.lastname@example.org.